BBC Nine O'Clock News

 The BBC Nine O'Clock News is a news programme that was BBC News' flagship for more than thirty years.
-It was launched on 14 September 1970 and ran until 13 October 2000, when it was replaced by the BBC Ten O'Clock News (later BBC News at Ten).
+It was first broadcast on 14 September 1970 and ran until 13 October 2000, when it was replaced by the BBC Ten O'Clock News (later BBC News at Ten).

 History

 A bulletin presented by John Humphrys and Julia Somerville.
 The bulletin design was in use from 1985 to 1988.